 Interested in giving bottom-fishing a go?
 Great!
 I've gone ahead and highlighted the Top 10 issues that anglers face when bottom-fishing below.
-Make sure you know what's to come and tips to avoid them so you can bottom fish better!
+Make sure you know what's to come and bottom fishing tips to avoid them so you can make your trip better!

 1. Line Lay – How your line sits in the water

 How your fishing line sits in the water can be the difference between catching and blanking.
 If a fish can see line, they are a lot less likely to take the bait.
 In an ideal world your line will spread itself across the bottom of the waterbody, even potentially slightly sinking itself – In reality, this rarely happens.

 - The line is sinking, but is too stiff to conform to the contours of the lakebed